skwh/pardee-datastore/readme.md

     location: "./data/{UserId}.csv"
 ```

+### Categories

+Dataseries can further be grouped into Categories, which are a separate way of
+grouping from "groups."
+Dataseries can be assigned a category through the yaml
+specification via the "category" keyword.
+The same applies for the template
+section.
+If categories are specified in the settings, they will be reflected in the API.

 ### Full Example

 An example `settings.yml.sample` file can be found in the `config/sample` folder of this repository.